andrewdo25/Personal-Blog/content/post/chatGPT-prompts/index.md

 <!-- add image -->
 ![ChatGPT Prompts](prompts.png)

-The "prompt" in ChatGPT refers to a sentence or a passage of text provided by the user to initiate a conversation with the system.
+The "prompts" in ChatGPT refers to a sentence or a passage of text provided by the user to initiate a conversation with the system.
 Upon receiving the prompt, ChatGPT employs its language model to generate a response that is semantically related to the given prompt.
 The prompt is commonly used to initiate conversations in ChatGPT or to request ChatGPT to perform a specific task.

 Examples of prompts: